nanzhong/nanzhong.github.io/_posts/2016-10-03-better-email-with-mu4e.md

 - run offlineimap without the `-o` flag and configuring it to sync periodically via the `autorefresh` config option
 - use something else like `launchd` or `cron` to periodically sync

 I don't recommend using `autorefresh` mostly because offlineimap has a tendency to randomly hang; it happens especially often when you lose/regain internet connectivity (which happens all the time if you are on a laptop).
 This is pretty annoying because you are left thinking you have no new mail, when instead it's offlineimap not behaving.
-Running it periodically more or less relieved this issue for me.
+Running it periodically and specifying a `socktimeout` value more or less relieved this issue for me.

 Some other useful command line flags for offlineimap are: